 I really want to save our beautiful planet, I do.
 We use cloth diapers and wipes, I drove a hybrid car for a number of years, and we fill up our (HUGE) recycling bin every pickup.
 But during a kitchen remodel, you’d better believe I’m stocking up my makeshift kitchen using paper plates.
-And cups.
+And plastic cups.
 Also mugs.
 And everything.
 (Don’t hate me…I’ll plant a tree or something later, I promise)

 I set up our new disposable dishes in the ‘phase one’ cabinets, and even put together a little utensil caddy to wrangle everything.
 My favorite disposable purchase though, hands down, are the hundreds of insulated coffee mugs that make mornings SO much easier.
 I don’t have the energy to wash mugs when I DO have a kitchen sink, so coffee that doesn’t need extra cleanup is a win in my book.

 If I was a better cook, I would invest in some of those disposable casserole pans that people use to cook freezer meals.
-They are great – I used a ton of them when I was prepping for Tyler’s birth, and they saved my butt with dinnertime more than once.
+They are great – I used a ton of them when I was prepping for my son’s birth, and they saved my butt with dinnertime more than once.
 Which leads me to my next point.